hallzy/pickapart-google-script/README.md

 ### var spreadsheet_id

-This is a string that comes from the URL of the spreadsheet you will use to store your tv shows.
+This is a string that comes from the URL of the spreadsheet you will use to store your TV shows.
 For example, if your spreadsheet has the URL `https://docs.google.com/spreadsheets/d/1RSklW9SKI535TG0LnH9cjU2c3spLtnbPBAKWahUWO7I/edit#gid=0`, then your `spreadsheet_id` is `"1RSklW9SKI535TG0LnH9cjU2c3spLtnbPBAKWahUWO7I"`, with the quotes included.